chef/automate/components/docs-chef-io/content/automate/ha-aws-deployment-prerequisites.md

 {{< note >}} Use a [Hardware Calculator](/calculator/automate_ha_hardware_calculator.xlsx) to check how much hardware you will need for your use case. {{< /note >}}

-To give you an apt hardware configuration, we have some sample values based on the performance benchmarking tests.
-You can refer to the below table to populate things in the **Hardware Calculator** according to your requirement.
-The below table is just based on the tested **assumptions** and does not has any exact value.
+We have some sample values based on the performance benchmarking tests to give you an apt hardware configuration.
+Refer to the table below to populate things in the **Hardware Calculator** according to your requirement.
+The table below is just based on the tested **assumptions** and has no exact value.

-You can use the below assumptions in the calculator to drive in to your hardware requirement:
+You can use the below assumptions in the calculator to drive into your hardware requirement:

 | Assumption                            | Value | Unit     |
 |---------------------------------------|-------|----------|